Geometric criteria for overtwistedness: Applications

 \begin{proof} Let $(S^{2n-1},\xi_\ot)$ be the overtwisted contact sphere in the standard almost contact class and let $M$ be its symplectization.
 The standard Weinstein structure on $M$ can be homotoped to one with a cancelling pair of critical points, one of index $n-1$ and one of index $n$.
 Consider a middle contact level $(Y, \xi)$ between these two critical points.
 Then we can view $Y$ either as a subcritical isotropic surgery on $(S^{2n-1},\xi_\ot)$ induced by the bottom half of the cobordism $M$, or as the result of a $(+1)$--surgery along a Legendrian sphere $\Lambda \sse (S^{2n-1},\xi_\ot)$ induced by the top half of the cobordism $M$.
-The contact structure $(Y,\xi)$ can be obtained as a subcritical surgery on an overtwisted manifold and thus it is overtwisted.
+Note that the contact structure $(Y,\xi)$ can be obtained as a subcritical surgery on an overtwisted manifold and thus it is overtwisted.
 See Figure \ref{fig:concordance} for a schematic picture of the forthcoming argument.

 Now let $\Lambda_0 \sse (S^{2n-1},\xi_\std)$ be the loose Legendrian sphere which is in the same formal Legendrian isotopy class as the Legendrian sphere $\Lambda \sse (S^{2n-1},\xi_\ot)$.
 Note that $(S^{2n-1},\xi_\ot)$ and $(S^{2n-1},\xi_\std)$ are in the same almost contact class, hence the formal Legendrian isotopy classes are canonically identified once we fix a diffeomorphism realizing the almost contact equivalence.
 Then performing a $(+1)$--surgery along the loose Legendrian $\Lambda_0$ gives a contact manifold $(Y, \xi')$ which is almost contact equivalent to $(Y, \xi)$.
-Theorem \ref{thm:main} implies that $(Y, \xi')$ is overtwisted, therefore $\xi$ is isotopic to $\xi'$.
+Theorem \ref{thm:main} implies that the contact structure $(Y, \xi')$ is overtwisted, and therefore the contact structure $\xi$ is isotopic to $\xi'$.

 Let $M_b$ be the bottom half of the Weinstein cobordism $M$ and $M_t$ the Weinstein cobordism from $(Y, \xi')$ to $(S^{2n-1},\xi_\std)$ induced by the above $(+1)$--surgery on $\Lambda_0$.
 Then the glued cobordism $\wt M := M_b \cup_Y M_t$ is a Weinstein cobordism from $(S^{2n-1},\xi_\ot)$ to $(S^{2n-1},\xi_\std)$ which is diffeomorphic to the smooth concordance $M$. \end{proof}